We are Intros.at Ltd, the provider of the Grip mobile application. We are committed to protecting and respecting your privacy.

 How long will we retain your data?

 Unfortunately, the transmission of information via the internet is not completely secure.
+The security of your data is very important to us.
+This is why we have put in place the industry’s security best practices to prevent your personal data from accidentally lost, unauthorised access or disclosure.
+We have a strong access control to limit access to your personal data to only those personnel who have legitimate purpose to have access to them.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to or through Grip or the Services; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

 Grip includes chat features.
 Ensure when using these features that you do not submit any personal data that you do not want to be seen, collected or used by other users.